Perth to Adelaide Tour

 Day 9 – Mt Remarkable to Adelaide

 This morning we’ll embark on our last hike of the tour – Davey’s Gully Walk in Mt Remarkable National Park, before hitting the road back to Adelaide and travelling through some of South Australia quaint country towns.
+We’ll stop in the Claire Valley for a spot of wine tasting on the way.
 Drive time today is about 5 hours and this overland adventure ends up on arrival in Adelaide.
 You’ll get your breakfast and lunch and although there are no formal activities planned it is usual for the group to get together and reflect on their 9-day adventure together over a few drinks and meal (at own expense).
 There’s no accommodation provided tonight so please make sure you have booked your accommodation prior to departure.

 What to bring

-Swim with Sea Lions and Dolphins! $160 per person.
+Swim with Sea Lions and Dolphins! $180 per person

 Swim with sea lions and dolphins at the same time on this amazing 3-hour cruise with Bair Bay Ecotours.
 This once in a lifetime opportunity is truly not to be missed.
 Sea lions are known as the puppies of the sea, being extremely playful and inquisitive by nature.
 You may even get a kiss from one!
 The Dolphins won’t disappoint either!
 Book direct with Baird Bay Ecotours, 08 8626 5017.